PhoenixPE/PhoenixPE/README.md

 PhoenixPE on the other hand targets advanced users and developers that what more control over how and what goes into their PE.
 It strives to be simple for both users to build, and for developers to contribute/maintain.

 TL;DR: No. It's an alternative.
-If anything the projects complement each other and encourage developers to work together and share their knowledge and experience.
+The developers of both projects are part of a vibrate community that works together and shares their knowledge and experience.
 Use the one that best meets your needs.
 You can't go wrong.